ashwnacharya/ashwnacharya.github.io/_posts/2024-04-01-context-and-control.markdown

 ![](/assets/2024-04-01/01-you-are-here.png)

 ![](/assets/2024-04-01/02-you-want-to-be-here.png)
+<sub>Where you want to be, represents an outcome</sub>

 ![](/assets/2024-04-01/03-so-you-do-this.png)
 <sub>Note: Real world leadership is not 2 dimensional.
 However, the screen that you are reading this on, is.
-Therefore, this diagram is a 2D projection of an n-dimensional problem space.</sub>
+Therefore, this diagram is a 2D projection of an n-dimensional problem space.
+Also, One of those dimensions is time.
+No, not the x-axis.
+The points in space are centroids of your current and desired net state.
+At this point we are overthinking this.
+Just play along with me please...🤓</sub>

 ![](/assets/2024-04-01/04-and-directs-do-this.png)